jcajuab/openemr/README.md

 # OpenEMR

-This repository is a guide for setting up [OpenEMR](https://www.open-emr.org/) using Docker.
+A simple guide for setting up [OpenEMR](https://www.open-emr.org/) using Docker for local use.

 ## Prerequisites